Skip to main content

 IMS Community

-The IMS is one of the largest graduate units at the University of Toronto with over 500 students and 600 faculty members.
+The IMS is one of the largest graduate units at the University of Toronto with over 500 students and 700 faculty members.
 The IMS is run by a dedicated team of academic administrators and administrative staff and supported by a number of committees.
-There are also a number of fantastic student-led associations and groups that you can become involved in.
+We have many different fantastic students groups that you can become involved in.

 Staying Connected